2600hz/kazoo/applications/crossbar/doc/security.md

 If you want to use multi factor authentication for a module, set the `multi_factor.enabled` to `true`.
 You can control if the multi factor settings can be applied to the account's children by `multi_factor.include_subaccounts`.

+When setting `configuration_id` of the multi-factor, you have to set the Account ID which contains the that configuration too.

+Only a parent Account or the same Account can set `configuration_id` and `account_id`.

 #### Account Auth Configuration Schema

 Key | Description | Type | Default | Required